27 September, 2021

 Equities to continue to perform reasonably well against bonds.
 More specifically global equities should continue their run relative to fixed income, likely driven by developed markets.
 Major central banks remain accommodative for the time being, with any tapering discussion appearing to be well communicated with the markets.
 In the US, reported earnings and sales continue to surprise on the upside with magnitude trending upward.
 Strong buyback activities likely provide additional tailwinds.
 Within equities, I am cautiously neutral on Asian equities given the region-specific headwinds including China’s regulatory scrutiny and low vaccination rates in ASEAN countries, except Singapore.

-Concerns surrounding the Delta variant remains our focus as governments are attempting to adapt to the new normal of living with the endemic Covid19.
+Concerns surrounding the Delta variant remains our focus as governments are attempting to adapt to the new normal of living with the endemic COVID-19.
 Relative valuation continues to favour equities over bonds and credits, and the gap has widened given lower Treasury yields and improving earnings.
 Agility on adding or trimming equity in correction or for profit taking is necessary to balance the return potential against risks.
 The factors driving recent weakness in Asian equities, could potentially provide a good entry point in the region.

+While our investments are all made with a long-term outlook, our portfolio performance has been delivering positive returns since inception.
+There have been mixed results in the short term, but as the market turns, they will balance out, since the emphasis is on the long-term investment horizons.
 During the quarter, our funds have continued to remain overweight to equities for the Adventurous, Balanced and Conservative Funds, adding to the outperformance since inception.
 The global recovery is stemming from the flood in liquidity through fiscal and monetary policies.
 The lifting of lockdown restrictions around the world is still very much on track even after the recent two months of rising Delta infections.
 New waves of infections from further coronavirus mutations will only delay the recovery, but not completely derail the reopening narrative.
 Global and regional economies cannot afford to remain closed.

 Baillie Gifford’s Iain McCombie, sub-manager of the AIA Global Quality Growth Fund, shared his views on stock picking fundamentals, the macroeconomic environment, and short-term volatility.